-Compression garments are a good way to protect your C-section scar and wound as it heals.
-They come in the form of tights, shorts, and corsets, and the pressure aims to support your stomach muscles, lower back, and increase blood flow as you heal from surgery.
+Compression garments are a good way to protect your C-section scar as it heals.
+They come in the form of tights, shorts, and corsets, and the pressure they supply supports the stomach muscles and lower back and increases blood flow as you heal from surgery.

 Compression garments are not meant to “hold you in” or make you look thinner.
 Their purpose is purely medical.
-Compression stockings are also a great idea throughout pregnancy to prevent or slow the progression varicose veins disease.
+Compression stockings are great to wear throughout pregnancy to prevent or slow the progression of varicose veins.

-Postnatal exercises are a crucial part of recovery.
-When done right, they help to speed healing by providing support and strength to your muscles and bones.
-Regular exercise also helps to boost energy, so while it may be the last thing you feel like doing after caring for a baby all night and day, a brisk walk may be exactly what you need to feel refreshed and rebalanced.
+Postnatal exercises are a crucial part of recovering after delivery.
+When done right, they help speed healing by supporting and strengthening your muscles and bones.
+Regular exercise also helps boost energy, so while it may be the last thing you feel like doing after caring for a baby all night and day, a brisk walk may be exactly what you need to feel refreshed and rebalanced.

 Your mental health will also benefit from postnatal exercise.
-Many new moms struggle with postpartum blues and postpartum depression.
+Many new parents experience postpartum blues and postpartum depression.
 Exercise can combat those feelings by fighting off depression and promoting better sleep.

-Just make sure not to push yourself too much, as overexertion after C-section delivery can have serious consequences such as wound infection or injuries.
+Just make sure not to push yourself too much, as overexertion after C-section delivery can have serious consequences, including wound infection or injury.

-Your body needs a good few months to heal before you reintroduce vigorous, high-impact activity and certain abdominal exercises.
-Avoid the following workouts for a few months after having a C-section delivery:
+Your body needs a few months to heal before you reintroduce vigorous, high-impact activity and certain abdominal exercises.
+Avoid the following workouts for a few months after a C-section delivery:

 - Abdominal-strengthening exercises that cause the stomach to bulge out, such as sit-ups and crunches, as well as ones that put a lot of stress on the abdominal wall, such as front planks, leg raises, and bicycles